Krisvong/GNCK-Chatify/README.md

 *  Background color on search user button on hover.
 Blue border for Chackra buttons.
 *  Built in Emoji menu, being able to select an avatar as opposed to a picture that is stored locally.
 *  Styling on typing await bubbles.
-*  Realtime chat doesn't work on the deployed version.
+*  Realtime chat doesn't work on the deployed version, which we are trying to determine if its a build issue in Heroku, or a DB issue in Mongo.
 *  Being able to delete chats.
 *  Message cache being cleared without a refresh.
 *  Being able to edit a profile once it's created.